| No. 147 (right) is a near match to its next door neighbor. |

 Union, a recruiting office

-was established at No. 147 Eighth Avenue for the Eighth Infantry.
+was established at 147 Eighth Avenue for the Eighth Infantry.
 Commanded by Captain Thomas G. Pitcher, the

 Eighth had enlisted about 90 men by February 10.